Colombians

 Colombians (Colombianos) are people identified with the country of Colombia.
 This connection may be residential, legal, historical or cultural.
 For most Colombians, several (or all) of these connections exist and are collectively the source of their being Colombian.

 Colombia is considered to be one of the most multiethnic societies in the world, home to people of various ethnic, religious and national origins.
-Many Colombians have varying degrees of European, Indigenous and African ancestry.
+Many Colombians have varying degrees of European, Indigenous, African, Arab, Asian and Jew ancestry.

-The majority of the Colombian population is Mestizo, being descendants of Indigenous peoples and Europeans, especially Iberians.
-Following the initial period of Spanish conquest and immigration, different waves of immigration and settlement of Nonindigenous peoples took place over the course of nearly six centuries and continue today.
+The majority of the Colombian population is Mestizo and Castizo, being the mixed descendants of Indigenous peoples, Africans, and Europeans, especially Iberians.
+Following the initial period of Spanish conquest and immigration, different waves of immigration and settlement of non-Indigenous peoples took place over the course of nearly six centuries and continue today.
 Elements of Native American and more recent immigrant customs, languages and religions have combined to form the culture of Colombia and thus a modern Colombian identity.

 Ethnic groups

 European Colombians

 Most of Colombia's population descends from European immigration in the mid 16th to late 20th centuries.
-The greatest waves of European immigration to Colombia can generally be divided into three time periods: the 1820s-1850's, which brought hundreds of immigrants mainly from Spain, Italy, Germany (including Ashkenazi Jewish); the 1880s-to 1910s, which brought many immigrants from France, Portugal, Belgium, Astro-Hungary, Denmark, Croatia, and Switzerland; and the 1920s-1960s, the last great wave of European immigration to Colombia, which brought many British (including Irish) immigrants, as well as other European groups such as the Dutch, Polish, Russian, Scandinavian, and other Eastern European immigrants who primarily settled in Colombia's great urban centers.
+The greatest waves of European immigration to Colombia can generally be divided into three time periods: the 1820s-1850s, which brought hundreds of immigrants mainly from Spain, Italy, Germany (including Ashkenazi Jewish); the 1880s to 1910s, which brought many immigrants from France, Portugal, Belgium, Astro-Hungary, Denmark, Croatia, and Switzerland; and the 1920s-1960s, the last great wave of European immigration to Colombia, which brought many British (including Irish) immigrants, as well as other European groups such as the Dutch, Polish, Russian, Scandinavian, and other Eastern European immigrants who primarily settled in Colombia's great urban centers.
 These immigrants came to Colombia attracted by the country's growing population and business opportunities.
 In addition to these waves of immigration, a great number of Jews fled to Colombia during and after the Second World War, seeking to escape violence in Europe.
 Immigrants went mostly to the Caribbean and Andean regions.
 There are smaller numbers of Dutch, Swiss, Austrians, Danish, Norwegian, Portuguese, Belgian, Russian, Polish, Hungarian, Bulgarian, Lithuanian, Ukrainian, Czech, Greek and Croatian communities that immigrated during the Second World War and the Cold War.

 Mestizo Colombians

-Estimates of the Mestizo population, people of mixed European (mostly Spanish) and Indigenous, ancestry in Colombia vary as the national census does not include Mestizo as an ethnic option.
+Estimates of the Mestizo population, people of mixed European (mostly Spanish), Indigenous, and African ancestry in Colombia vary as the national census does not include Mestizo as an ethnic option.
 According to the 2018 census, the population of people who did not identify with any ethnic group, being mostly White or Mestizo, made up 87% of the Colombian population, while an estimated 40% of Colombians were Mestizo or mixed race.
-A study by Rojas et al reported an average ancestry of 47% Indigenous, 42% European, and 11% African for Mestizo Colombians.
+According to a genetic study published in PLOS Genetics, people who autoidentified as "Mestizo" in Colombia show a tri-hybrid ancestry profile characterized by approximately 62% European, 28% Indigenous American, and 6% African ancestry.